Manage access control for projects

 <Note>

-Set a project's scope to **Restricted** if you would like to collaborate on workflows related to sensitive or confidential data.
-When you create a restricted project within a team, you can invite or add specific members from the team to collaborate on relevant experiments, artifacts, reports, and so forth.
+Set a project's scope to **Restricted** if you want to collaborate on workflows related to sensitive or confidential data.
+When you create a restricted project within a team, you can invite or add specific members from the team to collaborate on relevant experiments, artifacts, and reports.

-Unlike other project scopes, all members of a team do not get implicit access to a restricted project.
+Unlike other project scopes, all members of a team don't get implicit access to a restricted project.
 At the same time, team admins can join restricted projects if needed.

 </Note>